CapoVelo.com - - Stephen Roche

 Roche’s prospects began to improve that season after he won the Four Days of Dunkirk, which was followed up with victories in the Setmana Catalana de Ciclisme and Critérium International, while riding for Roger De Vlaeminck’s TonTon Tapis team in 1991.

-However, Roche strangely missed the start of Team Time Trial during that season’s Tour de France, forcing him to withdraw due to missing the time cut.
+However, Roche strangely missed the start of the Team Time Trial during that season’s Tour de France, forcing him to withdraw due to missing the time cut.

-Roche returned to the Tour de France next season, but could only muster a ninth place finish, while he mainly rode in support of his Carrera Jeans–Vagabond teammate Claudio Chiappucci.
+Roche returned to the Tour de France next season, but could only muster a ninth-place finish, while he mainly rode in support of his Carrera Jeans–Vagabond teammate Claudio Chiappucci.

 Roche also raced the Nissan Classic Tour of Ireland that season as well.
-And, despite featuring prominently during many breaks, he only managed a fifth place finish.
+And, despite featuring prominently during many breaks, he only managed a fifth-place finish.

-The following season, Roche again finished ninth in the Giro d’Italia, followed by a lack-luster 13th in the Tour de France.
+The following season, Roche again finished ninth in the Giro d’Italia, followed by a lackluster 13th in the Tour de France.

-Roche decided to hang-up his wheels at the end of 1993, which yielded only a single win for the Irishman in the criterium at Chateau Chinon.
+Roche decided to hang up his wheels at the end of 1993, which yielded only a single win for the Irishman in the criterium at Chateau Chinon.

 roche-car-1024x683